imfly/algorithms-on-blockchain/0-Javascript常见问题/javascript.md

 **Homework:** [Read confusing special cases of NaN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/isNaN)

 ## 3\.
 Object Equality

-**Question:** How would you compare two objects in JavaScript?
+**问题:** How would you compare two objects in JavaScript?

 **Basics:** JavaScript has two different approaches for testing equality.
 Primitives like strings and numbers are compared by their value, while objects like arrays, dates, and user defined objects are compared by their reference.
 This means it compares whether two objects are referring to the same location in memory.

-**Answer:** Equality check will check whether two objects have the same value for the same property.
+**答案:** Equality check will check whether two objects have the same value for the same property.
 To check that, you can get the keys for both the objects.
 If the number of properties doesn't match, these two objects are not equal.
 Secondly, you will check whether each property has the same value in both objects.
 If all the properties have the same value, they are equal.

     function isEqual(a, b) {
         var aProps = Object.getOwnPropertyNames(a),